ArushAwasthi-ctrl/Baat-Cheet/backend/BACKEND_DEEP_DIVE.md

 - Mailgen generates branded HTML/text content
 - nodemailer sends via Mailtrap in dev
-- OTPVerificationMailGenContent(username, otp): constructs the email body
+- OTPVerificationMailGenContent(username, intro, otp): constructs the email body with a dynamic intro line

+Where it is used:
+- Registration OTP: intro like "Welcome to Baat Cheet!
+Confirm your account with the OTP below."
+- Forgot-password OTP: intro like "You requested a password reset for your Baat Cheet account.
+Use this OTP to proceed."

 Operational flow:
 - On /register, generate a 6-digit OTP, cache user data in Redis (5 minutes), and send email
 - On /verify-otp, compare OTP with Redis, then create the user and issue tokens
+- On /forgotpassword, generate a 6-digit OTP for password reset, store in Redis under reset:<email>, and send email
+- On /verify-forgotpassword-otp, compare OTP with Redis, then update the user password

 ---

 ## 8) Validation (validators + middleware)

-- validators/validate.js defines express-validator chains for register/login
+- validators/validate.js defines express-validator chains for:
+  - Registration (userRegisterValidator)
+  - Login (userLoginValidator)
+  - Forgot password request (userForgotPasswordValidator → validates email)
+  - Forgot password OTP + new password (userForgotPasswordOtpValidator → validates email, strong password, and otp)
 - middlewares/validator-middleware.js converts validation errors into a 422 ApiError with field-wise messages
 - Usage: route chains run validator, then validate middleware, then controller